Data Plane

 The same logic applies to Image and Audio feature columns — sync_from_hf detects any struct<bytes, path> column and handles it identically regardless of modality.

-After ingestion, the Parquet file stored in MinIO contains plain URI strings instead of binary blobs, so DuckDB and the streaming layer can query metadata without downloading assets.
+After ingestion, the Parquet file stored in the lakehouse contains plain URI strings instead of binary blobs, so DuckDB and the streaming layer can query metadata without downloading assets.

 Video-level tasks (video captioning, action recognition, VQA)